nelson-social/community/CodeOfConduct.md

 The following behaviors are considered harassment and are unacceptable within our community:

+  * Anything in violation of our Terms of Service [LINK] including posting anything illegal in Canada.
   * Violence, threats of violence or violent language directed against another person.
   * Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
   * Posting or displaying sexually explicit or violent material.